 “The sudden, adverse market reaction to DeepSeek indicates that some of the key assumptions that have been driving the AI trade, and hence major indices, are getting reassessed today,” said Steve Sosnick at Interactive Brokers.
 “Part of today’s sudden adverse market reaction was a direct result of a wave of complacency that overtook the equity market.”

-See also: Re-union of the Snake
+See also: Scaling the Seven Summits

 The Dow Jones Industrial Average added 0.7%.
 A gauge of the “Magnificent Seven” megacaps slid 2.7%.
 The Russell 2000 slipped 1%.
 Wall Street’s “fear gauge” — the VIX — soared the most since mid-December to about 18.